syncfusion-content/maui-docs/MAUI/EffectsView/Interaction.md

 ---
 layout: post
-title: Interaction in Maui Effects View control | Syncfusion
+title: Interaction in .NET MAUI Effects View control | Syncfusion
-description: Learn here all about Interaction support in Syncfusion Maui Effects View (SfEffectsView) control and more.
+description: Learn here all about Interaction support in Syncfusion .NET MAUI Effects View (SfEffectsView) control and more.
-platform: Maui
+platform: maui
-control: SfEffectsView
+control: Effects View
 documentation: ug
 ---

-# Interaction in MAUI Effects View (SfEffectsView)
+# Interaction in .NET MAUI Effects View (SfEffectsView)

-You can set the effects on different interactions.
+Effects can be set on different interactions.
 This section explains how to set effects on different interactions available in effects view.

 ## TouchDownEffects